Pa1nqu1n/Portfolio/README.md

 # Portfolio
 I worked as an Overnight NOC Engineer at Connexon LLC.
-I have my Associates in Secure Systems Administration and Engineering.
-Work on my Bachelor of Science: Cybersecurity And
+I have my Associates in Secure Systems Administration and Engineering and I'm currently working on my Bachelor of Science: Cybersecurity and
 Information Assurance.
 I'm also A+ and Security+ Certified.